 Kahuku Point lies majestically at the northernmost tip of Oahu.
-This undeveloped coastline is one the few remaining places on island with intact coastal strand habitat that includes native ohai flowers, monk seals, and nesting sea turtles, all of which are under threats from development, debris, and invasive activity.
+This undeveloped coastline is one the few remaining places on island with intact coastal strand habitat that includes native ohia flowers, monk seals, and nesting sea turtles, all of which are under threats from development, debris, and invasive activity.
 Help us restore the indigenous landscape while protecting the area for wildlife.

 We will begin with a guided hiking tour of the coastline from the Turtle Bay Resort.
 Upon arriving at Kahuku Point, we’ll work as a team in the sand to plant native species and remove invasive varieties that threaten the local vegetation.

-You efforts will help us achieve our mission of protecting one of the world’s last remaining accessible wild coastlines near a major metropolitan area.
+Your efforts will help us achieve our mission of protecting one of the world’s last remaining accessible wild coastlines near a major metropolitan area.
 By saving special lands from development, together we will preserve places that enrich and restore the human spirit – now and for future generations to come.

 - Opportunity to see monk seals, humpback whales, sea turtles, seabirds, and shorebirds